petermr/ami3/CONTRIBUTING.md

-# Contributing to norma
+# Contributing to ami

 Thank you for taking the time to contribute! :+1:

-This is a set of guidelines for contributing to norma.
+This is a set of guidelines for contributing to ami.
 You don't need to follow them as strict rules, use your best judgement and feel free to propose changes to this document as well via a pull request.

 #### Table of Contents